api-platform/docs/core/getting-started.md

     public $id;

     /**
-     * @param string $name A name property - this description will be available in the API documentation too.
+     * @var string $name A name property - this description will be available in the API documentation too.
      *
      * @ORM\Column
      * @Assert\NotBlank